 F. The contractor shall coordinate work with ADS Environmental Services minimum two weeks prior to work in manhole XX-XXXX (located at Xxxxx) for removal and re-installation of the permanent flow monitor in the manhole:

-1. ADS Environmental Services, Neil Volk (858) 571-0045
+1. ADS Environmental Services, Ashura Takanohara (256) 929-0075

 105.08 CONSTRUCTION STAKES, LINES AND GRADES